wp-plugins/wpnewsman-newsletters/readme.txt

 == Changelog ==

+= 1.8.12 =
+* Fixed few bugs in sending workers management.

 = 1.8.11 =

-* Fixed warning error introduced in the version 1.8.10
+* Fixed small bug introduced in the version 1.8.10

 = 1.8.10 =